ZuInnoTe/rust-ebpf-localnet-kernel-filter-study/uprobe-libcall-filter/README.md

 Note: Depending on your currently running applications you may see a lot of unencrypted data.
 You can though easily implement a filter to search only for a specific process id to reduce what is captured.

 After you have started the application you can run a command that uses the OpenSSL library.
 We use here curl.
+See also below how to determine the shared library location.
 First we make sure that curl uses the version of OpenSSL that we configured (see next section) and then we run curl:
 ```
 curl --version
 curl 7.87.0 (x86_64-suse-linux-gnu) libcurl/7.87.0 OpenSSL/1.1.1s-fips zlib/1.2.13 brotli/1.0.9 zstd/1.5.2 libidn2/2.3.4 libpsl/0.21.2 (+libidn2/2.3.4) libssh/0.10.4/openssl/zlib nghttp2/1.51.0